leaflabs/libmaple/docs/source/bootloader.rst

    negative edge, rather than just ensuring DTR is low.

 After the reset, the host OS takes a few moments (.5-2 seconds) to re-enumerate the device as DFU.
-This delay is unpredictable, and its the reason the bootloader on Maple Rev3 stays alive for so long.
-Sometimes the bootloader was exiting before the OS had even enumerated the device!
-Once in bootloader mode, however, :command:`dfu-util` uploads your sketch into either flash or RAM (DFU alternate setting 0 or 1, respectively) and resets the board again.
+This delay is unpredictable, and is the reason the bootloader on Maple Rev 3/Rev 5 stays alive for so long.
+(Sometimes, the bootloader was exiting before the OS had even enumerated the device.)

-This time, however, no DFU transaction is initiated, and the bootloader gives way to user code, closing down the DFU pipe and bringing up the USB serial.
+Once in bootloader mode, :command:`dfu-util` uploads your sketch into either flash or RAM (DFU alternate setting 0 or 1, respectively) and resets the board again.
+This time, however, no DFU transaction is initiated, and the bootloader gives way to user code, closing down the DFU pipe and bringing up the USB serial port.

 .. .. _bootloader-rev6: